Emergency Medicine Sub-Intern Clerkship

 You will be asked to provide scheduling requests prior to your rotation, and we do our very best to accommodate special circumstances and requests.

-On Mondays and Tuesdays, if you are scheduled on a clinical shift, you will be working with The Education Team from 11 a.m. to 1 p.m.
+On Mondays, if you are scheduled on a clinical shift, you will be working with The Education Team from 11 a.m. to 1 p.m.
 The Education Team travels throughout the various sections of the ED and learns from active educational cases referred by clinically working ED providers.
 Educational cases might include a rare physical exam finding, a rare clinical diagnosis, an educational EKG, or an educational radiology image/ultrasound.
 Physical exam and ultrasound education will typically occur at the patient's bedside.
 EKG interpretation, radiology interpretation, and other EM education will typically occur at computer stations in the ED.

 On Wednesdays, from 9 a.m. to 2 p.m., there is a mandatory conference weekly for the residents and medical students.